Quantum critical fluctuations in an Fe-based superconductor: Introduction

 \section{Introduction}

-The steep increase of the susceptibility upon small perturbations close to quantum critical points (QCPs) is considered crucial for various instabilities in solids such as the cuprates, iron-based materials, and heavy fermion superconductors.
-QCPs arise from suppressing a second order thermal phase transition to absolute zero temperature.
-Although this renders the direct probing of QCPs impossible, their corresponding critical fluctuations \cite{Hertz:1976,Coleman:2005} extend over a wide range of temperatures and manifest themselves under experimentally feasible conditions, yielding direct consequences for the macroscopic properties of materials.
-For instance, the $T$-linear resistivity observed in some cuprate \cite{Fournier:1998,Jin:2011,Martin:1990,Cooper:2009} and Fe-based superconductors \cite{Licciardello:2019} tuned to criticality has been linked to the presence of quantum critical fluctuations \cite{Fradkin:2015}.
-Spectroscopic fingerprints strongly indicate a connection between the $\Omega/T$ scaling of a marginal Fermi liquid \cite{Varma:1989} and quantum criticality, as observed in a recent study of the optical conductivity \cite{Prochaska:2020} of the heavy fermion superconductor YbRh$_2$Si$_2$ \cite{Schuberth:2016}.
-Moreover, theoretical works have shown that quantum fluctuations may have a significant impact on superconductivity, such as its enhancement \cite{Lederer:2015} or formation \cite{Wang:2016, Lederer:2020:PRR}.
+Close to quantum critical points (QCPs) where a second order thermal phase transition is suppressed to absolute zero systems are highly susceptible to small perturbations.
+The high susceptibility gives rise to various instabilities in materials exhibiting unconventional superconductivity.
+Although the vanishing temperature at the QCP renders direct experiments impossible, the related critical fluctuations \cite{Hertz:1976,Coleman:2005} extend over a wide range of temperatures and manifest themselves under experimentally feasible conditions, yielding direct consequences for the macroscopic properties of materials.

+One of the consequences is the deviation from the Landau-Fermi liquid picture observed in many materials such as the cuprates, the Fe-based compounds or the heavy fermion systems \cite{Fradkin:2015}.
+The linear-in $T$ variation of the resistivity has been considered a landmark experimental manifestation \cite{Fournier:1998,Jin:2011,Martin:1990,Cooper:2009,Licciardello:2019} thereof \cite{Varma:1989}, although the interrelation of the resistivity with quantum criticality remains a subject of discussion \cite{Murthy:2021}.
+On the other hand, spectroscopic fingerprints strongly indicate a connection between the $\Omega/T$ scaling of a marginal Fermi liquid \cite{Varma:1989} and quantum criticality, as observed in a recent study of the optical conductivity \cite{Prochaska:2020} of the heavy fermion superconductor YbRh$_2$Si$_2$ \cite{Schuberth:2016}.
+Theoretical works suggest that quantum fluctuations may have a significant impact in the case for antiferromagnetic \cite{Scalapino:2012} as well as charge density wave ordering \cite{Perali:1996} and, more specifically, in the enhancement \cite{Lederer:2015} or formation \cite{Wang:2016, Lederer:2020:PRR} of superconductivity in the iron-based superconductors.

+Characteristic for systems with a QCP is the presence of a quantum critical region at temperatures above a cross-over temperature $T^{\ast}(x) \sim |x-\xce|^{\nu z}$ (where $\nu$ and $z$ are the correlation length and dynamical critical exponents, respectively, the tuning parameter $x$, realized in our context by chemical substitution of the metal site, and critical doping \xc).
+Since this broad region of the phase diagram manifests the behavior of the single quantum critical point at $x=x_c,\ T=0$, Frerot \etal \cite{Frerot:2019} dubbed this region a ``magnifying lens'' for quantum criticality.